mattbloem007/iboga.org/src/content/pages/about.md

       fostering personal transformation, community healing, and a respectful relationship with this sacred plant.
   - title: Our Mission
-    excerpt: We individuals with the knowledge and resources they need to navigate their iboga journey safely and respectfully.
+    excerpt: We empower individuals with the knowledge and resources they need to navigate their iboga journey safely and respectfully.
 We curate and share balanced information from traditional wisdom, scientific research, and personal experiences.
 We foster a global community dedicated to responsible integration practices and advocate for the sustainable future of iboga.
 about_section6:
   title: Join our Newsletter to receive important updates
   excerpt: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod